-Point-to-Point (P-t-P) races are limited to horses and riders which have qualified with a recognised Hunt in Great Britain and the majority are organised by individual P-t-P committees for the financial benefit of their hunt.
-The secretaries of these committees are represented by the PPSA (P-t-P Secretaries Association, itself an offshoot of the original MFHA P-t-P Sub-Committee).
-The Chairman of the PPSA, a stakeholder of the sport, has a seat on the P-t-P Authority, the sport’s governing body (as does the P-t-P Owners & Riders Association, another stakeholder).
+Point to Point races are limited to horses and riders which have qualified with a recognised Hunt in Great Britain and the majority are organised by individual committees for the financial benefit of their hunt.
+The secretaries of these committees are represented by the PPSA (Point to Point Secretaries Association, itself an offshoot of the original MFHA Point to Point Sub-Committee).
+The Chairman of the PPSA, a stakeholder of the sport, has a seat on the Point to Point Authority, the sport’s governing body (as does the Point to Point Owners & Riders Association, another stakeholder).

-The Wessex PPSA Area (known as the Taunton Area until 1997) covers eastern Hampshire, southern Wiltshire, the whole of Dorset and Somerset and eastern Devon, and is one of the largest and busiest of the sport’s 14 geographical divisions.
+The Wessex PPSA Area (known as the Taunton Area until 1997) covers Wiltshire, Dorset and Somerset, and is one of the largest and busiest of the sport’s 11 geographical divisions.

-P-t-P racing is an offshoot of steeplechasing which began sometime in the 18th century.
+Point to point racing is an offshoot of steeplechasing which began sometime in the 18th century.
 The races became gradually more formalised but there was no rigorous regulation until the National Hunt Committee was formed in the 1860s.
-This Committee formulated and enforced the Rules of Racing (the sport becoming known as racing ‘under Rules).
+This Committee formulated and enforced the Rules of Racing (the sport becoming known as racing ‘under Rules').
 Standardised jumps on purpose-built courses specifically designed for the best viewing and increasingly well-bred horses became the norm as the sport steadily evolved into professional NH racing as we know it today.

 By the turn of the century the unregulated sport was proliferating and some control was considered necessary to enforce standards.
-The Masters of Foxhounds Association (MFHA) set up a Committee to look at the future of the sport and in 1913 the MFHA P-t-P Sub-Committee was formed.
-They drew up Regulations and a distinct sport of Point-to-Pointing was officially born.
+The Masters of Foxhounds Association (MFHA) set up a Committee to look at the future of the sport and in 1913 the MFHA Point to Point Sub-Committee was formed.
+They drew up Regulations and a distinct sport of Point to Pointing was officially born.
 Its evolution has followed a very similar path to that of NH racing, becoming ever more formalised and regulated so that 100 years on the two sports are superficially indistinguishable, and dissenting voices can again be heard yearning for the good old days.